 Humanity also has purpose and meaning.
 Some will distinguish between these two things.
-But I find that they both come out of Gods commission to us in Genesis 1.
-To rule over the creation.
-We are here to represent God to the rest of his creation, at least that part of it that is on earth.
-We are stewards of the creation; taking care of it.
+But I find that they both come out of God’s commission to us in Genesis 1.
+We are to rule over the creation, representing God to the rest of his creation, at least that part of it that is on earth.
+We are stewards of the creation, taking care of it.
 Something that we have not done a very good job of, but that was our assigned purpose.

 The Universe Makes Sense

 If God exists, then there is a reason that the universe exists, because God made it.
 And the apparent design in the universe is indeed the design of a purposeful creator.
-How life, consciousness and mind came to be has a ready explanation.
-Regardless how he produced it, ultimately God is responsible for it.
+How life, consciousness, and mind came to be has a ready explanation.
+Regardless of how he produced it, ultimately, God is responsible for it.